Life imprisonment in England and Wales: Criminal Justice Act 2003

-Formerly, the Home Secretary reserved the right to set the "tariff" or minimum length of term for prisoners sentenced to life imprisonment.
+Formerly, the home secretary reserved the right to set the "tariff" or minimum length of term for prisoners sentenced to life imprisonment.
 However, in November 2000, politicians were stripped of this power in relation to defendants aged under 18, following an appeal to the European Court of Human Rights by the murderers of James Bulger.

 In November 2002, a similar decision in relation to adult offenders followed a successful challenge by convicted double murderer Anthony Anderson.
-Anderson had been sentenced to life imprisonment in 1988 with a recommended minimum term of 15 years, but the Home Secretary later informed him that he would have to serve at least 20 years.
+Anderson had been sentenced to life imprisonment in 1988 with a recommended minimum term of 15 years, but the home secretary later informed him that he would have to serve at least 20 years.
 The House of Lords ruled that this was incompatible with his human rights.
 This judgment was upheld by the European Court of Human Rights.
 Since then, judges have set minimum terms and only the Court of Appeal or the Supreme Court of the United Kingdom can make any amendments to the sentence.

-Though politicians can no longer decide when or if a life sentence prisoner can be considered for parole, the Attorney General still has the power to petition the Court of Appeal in a bid to increase any prison terms which are seen as unduly lenient.
-This power can only be exercised within 28 days of the sentence and that limit cannot be extended under any circumstances.
+Although politicians can no longer decide when or if a life sentence prisoner can be considered for parole, the attorney general still has the power to petition the Court of Appeal in a bid to increase any prison terms that are seen as unduly lenient.
+This power can be exercised only within 28 days of the sentence and that limit cannot be extended under any circumstances.

 The Criminal Justice Act 2003 sets out guidelines for how long murderers should spend in prison before being considered for parole.
 Judges are not obliged to follow the guidelines, but must give reasons in court if they depart from them – whether recommending a lesser or higher minimum term than in accordance with the guidelines.

 The guidelines recommended that multiple murderers (who murder two or more people) whose crimes involved sexual abuse, pre-planning, abduction or terrorism should never be released from prison.
 Such a sentence is known as a "whole life order".
-The murder of a single child following abduction, sexual or sadistic conduct also qualifies, as does the murder of a police or prison officer during the course of their duty (since 2015) and murder committed to advance a political, religious or ideological cause – along with any murder which was committed by someone who had previously been convicted of murder.
+The murder of a single child following abduction, sexual or sadistic conduct also qualifies, as does the murder of a police or prison officer during the course of their duty (since 2015) and murder committed to advance a political, religious or ideological cause – along with any murder that was committed by someone who had previously been convicted of murder.
 Other multiple murders (two or more) should carry a recommended minimum of 30 years as a starting point sentence prior to consideration of additional aggravating factors and of any mitigating factors.